 The culprits … and what to do about them

-This year, I’ve decided to put away my expectations and enjoy the holiday as it comes.
+After that frustrating year I decided to put away my expectations and enjoy the holiday as it comes.
 No pressure, no guessing, no getting bent out of shape.
-But first I must find out what I’m battling.
+But first I had to learn what I was battling.
 Where do these dreams of perfection come from?
 What makes us believe certain elements must exist in order for Christmas to be “perfect”?

 In my life, I’ve found they come from three main sources: childhood memories, Hollywood depictions, and temptations of marketing.